Abu Salabikh

 The archaeological site of Abu Salabikh (Tell Abū Ṣalābīkh), around 20 km northwest of the site of ancient Nippur and about 150 kilometers southeast of the modern city of Baghdad in Al-Qādisiyyah Governorate, Iraq marks the site of a small Sumerian city that existed from the Neolithic through the late 3rd millennium, with cultural connections to the cities of Kish, Mari and Ebla.
 Its ancient name is unknown though Eresh and Kesh have been suggested as well as Gišgi.
 Kesh was suggested by Thorkild Jacobsen before excavations began.
+More recently, Eresh has been proposed.
 The Euphrates was the city's highway and lifeline; when it shifted its old bed (which was identified to the west of the Main Mound by coring techniques), in the late third millennium BC, the city dwindled away.
 Only eroded traces remain on the site's surface of habitation after the Early Dynastic Period.
 There is another small archaeological site named Abu-Salabikh in the Hammar Lake region of Southern Iraq, which has been suggested as the possible capital of the Sealand dynasty.